jspong/jspong.github.io/resume.md

 * Wrote and automated test plans for XML Functions, SQL Triggers, and distributed disaster recovery and consistency.
-* Led team in an effort to modernize the test automation codebase through refactoring, unit tests, book discussions, and code reviews.
+* Streamlined team processes by modernizing the test automation codebase, by refactoring, unit tests, educational initiatives, and code reviews.
+* Increased team productivity by 17% by removing the need for a full-time revolving test reviewer position and replacing it with individual ownership and a new test reporting system.

 `August 2011 - December 2011`
 __Vast.com, San Francisco, CA__
 *Test Automation Consultant*

-* Designed object-oriented refactor of client-side Javascript code using RequireJs and dependency injection, guiding two developers through the process.
+* Guided team of engineers through object-oriented refactor of client- and server-side Javascript code using RequireJs and dependency injection.

 `August 2010 - January 2012`
 __Eureka Restaurant and Lounge, San Francisco, CA__